 - Researchers continue to investigate the best use of I-131, including different dosages, in treating thyroid cancer.
 In 1 study, researchers are looking at whether taking a drug called sunitinib (Sutent) after I-131 is helpful to those with advanced disease.

-There is an effort to create a volunteer registry of people with a history of thyroid cancer.
+There are efforts underway to create volunteer registries of people with a history of thyroid cancer.
 This can help doctors research this disease in the future.
-Participants are asked to provide information, tissue samples, or blood and urine samples.
+Participants are asked to provide information, tissue samples, or blood and urine sample.

-Clinical trials are underway to find better ways of reducing symptoms and side effects of current thyroid cancer treatments to improve patients’ comfort and quality of life.
+Clinical trials are underway to find better ways of reducing symptoms and side effects of current thyroid cancer treatments to improve comfort and quality of life for patients.

 Looking for More About the Latest Research?

 If you would like additional information about the latest areas of research regarding thyroid cancer, explore these related items that take you outside of this guide:

 - To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now.

 - Visit the website of ASCO's Conquer Cancer Foundation to find out how to help support cancer research.
 Please note that this link takes you to a separate website.

 The next section in this guide is Coping with Treatment.
 It offers some guidance on how to cope with the physical, emotional, social, and financial changes that cancer and its treatment can bring.
 Use the menu to choose a different section to read in this guide.